USA Curling is in open revolt over its CEO

 USA Curling and its board of directors say that athletes' safety and well-being is their main priority.
 They also say they're sticking with Plush, saying they're confident he can still be effective as CEO, including his responsibility to protect players.

-The disputes are poised to be front and center Friday night, when athletes and curling clubs attend the national body's annual meeting.
-Anyone following the sessions online via YouTube will likely see a different side of a sport that has become a darling of fans during recent Winter Olympics, where competition is marked by intense focus and flamboyant team uniforms.
+The disputes were front and center Friday night, as athletes and curling clubs attended the national body's annual meeting.
+Anyone following the event online via YouTube could see a different side of a sport that has become a darling of fans during recent Winter Olympics, where competition is marked by intense focus and flamboyant team uniforms.

 Curling is gripped by an unexpected twist